 #6: Maintain a nimble content calendar

 Planning ahead and maintaining a content calendar will help your brand capitalize on upcoming events and happenings, but remaining nimble and picking up on trends and breaking news is equally important.
 After the hurricanes impacting much of the Southeast, Pfizer tweeted the below message to followers in English and Spanish, which showed concern and empathy, while likely increasing impressions and brand awareness.

 #7: Acknowledge your community

 Integrating the latest Twitter trends is often a slow process, but replying to your followers shouldn’t be.
 Set aside time every day to acknowledge and respond to questions and feedback on your page.
 If you can’t address their unique concern, direct them to someone who can.
 Creating engagement is a dual effort, so also make time to like or retweet relevant tweets from your followers.
 Your brand will stay top of mind and be seen as responsible and timely.

-To conclude, I believe these seven tactics can enhance any existing or new campaign, but this list likely doesn’t stop here.
+These seven tactics can enhance any existing or new campaign, but this list doesn’t stop here.
 What have you found drives engagement and community on Twitter?

 Is your brand using Instagram Stories?
 Check out its four key advantages for Pharma Marketers.